f5devcentral/f5-agility-labs-xc/docs/class4/lab5.rst

 Lab 5: Rate Limiting
 =====================================

-APIs are open by design, meaning they intentially allow access and interaction with its inteface via a defined set of rules and protocols.
-This "open design" provides a large "risk surface" that organizations must secure.
-As such, protecting these APIs are critical to ensure security efficacy.
-An API should define specific parameters for allowed access (i.e. authentication, rate-limiting, method enfocement, etc.).
-In this lab, we will explore how F5's XC can provide layers of protection for APIs.

 **Scenario**

 An internal application at times gets stuck in a temporary loop, replaying requests many times against a